• Skip to primary navigation

 Instructions

-• Stir and refrigerate for 4 hours
+• Stir and refrigerate the mixture for 4 hours.

 Reader Interactions